Cloud Management Gateway – CMG Setup Guide – Part 1 | SCCM | ConfigMgr

 ConfigMgr VM Scale Set ( VMSS )Deployment do not use *.cloudapp.net address.
 The service name uses the cloudapp.azure.com domain along with the region.
 For example, GraniteFalls.EastUS.CloudApp.Azure.Com

 Deployment Name should be globally unique.
-ConfigMgr client policy includes the Service Name.
+The ConfigMgr client policy includes the Service Name.
 The client resolves the Service Name via CNAME alias to the Deployment name.

 The following options are available to decide a service name.